basilschneider/cross-section-calculator/README.md

 # CMS SUSY EWK Cross Sections

-This package automatizes the process of calculating electroweak SUSY cross sections for the CMS experiment at the CERN LHC and presenting them in a table that is formatted for usage inside a Twiki.
-It consists of two parts:
+This package automatizes the process of calculating electroweak SUSY cross sections for the CMS experiment at the CERN LHC.
+The cross sections are presented in a table that is formatted for usage inside a Twiki.
+This repository consists of two parts:

 ## Condor